-Two Tier ERP is not a new concept, but in today’s market environment, there are a number of factors pushing companies to further adopt this model including:
+Two-tier enterprise resource planning, a blend of on-premise and cloud ERP solutions, is not a new concept.
+But in today’s market, there are a number of factors pushing companies to further adopt this model, including:

 - Globalization continues to drive organizations to venture into new geographies to acquire new markets, gain new customers and explore new sources of supply